laravelflare/mail-debug/README.md

 ## Improvements Required

+-    Implement Tests

-Currently this only works for the last mail sent in a request.
-So if your request cycle sends several emails, only the final email will be displayed on the subsequent page request pop-up.
+-    Currently this only works for the last mail sent in a request.
+If your request cycle sends several emails, only the final email will be displayed on the subsequent page request pop-up.